src-d/guide/engineering/continuous-delivery.md

 Here are the technical details of when CI or CD runs, but it is needed you know and understand the guides and conventions explained below this section.

 ## branches
-- `master` branch must be "always" production ready.
+- `master` branch must be always production ready and will reflect the code deployed into Production.
 - there are no long-term branches but `master`,
 - `staging` branch must not be merged into other branches,
-- `staging`branch should be kept as close to master as possible,
+- `staging` branch should be kept as close to master as possible,

 ## Continuous delivery
 CI and CD is controlled [by drone](https://drone.srcd.host)